gwpmad/CV/README.md

 ## George Maddocks

-Following various roles that involved working with developers, I've decided to become one myself.
-A product of the [Makers Academy](http://www.makersacademy.com/) bootcamp, I'm now skilled at test-driven, object-oriented development.
+Following various roles that involved working with developers, I've decided to become one myself!
+A product of the [Makers Academy](http://www.makersacademy.com/) bootcamp, I've become skilled at test-driven, object-oriented development.
 I'm looking for a junior developer role where I can hone what I've learned and have fun with it!
-I'm looking to work in an agile environment where code quality is valued and personal development is encouraged.
+I'd love to work in an agile environment where code quality is valued and personal development is encouraged.

 ## Skills